behickok/api-duckdb/README.md

 ## Database Setup

 The application now uses an in-memory DuckDB instance.
-On startup the database is seeded with a small set of demo tables including `sales`, `FRPAIR`, `FRPHOLD` and related reference tables.
-No external setup scripts or API keys are required.
+On startup the database is seeded with a small set of demo tables.
+The sample rows for tables such as `sales`, `FRPAIR`, `FRPSEC`, `FRPCTG`, `FRPSI1`, and `FRPAGG` are stored in CSV files under `scripts/db-init/data`.
+These CSV files are loaded using DuckDB's `COPY` command during initialization.

+Building the `duckdb` package from source requires a working Python environment.
+If prebuilt binaries are unavailable, make sure `python3` and basic build tools are installed before running `bun install`.

 ## API Endpoints